adonisjs/legacy.adonisjs.com/docs/docs/guides/03-views/02-data-flow.md

 ---

 # Data Flow
-You can pass data to templates at different stages and each stage defines the scope at which the data will be accessible inside the templates.
+You can pass data to the templates at different stages and each stage defines the scope at which the data will be accessible inside the templates.
 By the end this guide, you will know:

 - Different API's to pass data to a template
 - The scope of data at which it is accessible to the templates